eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/sqlclient/sqlalchemy.md

 title: SqlAlchemy
 description: "Description of SqlAlchemy component"
 ---

-**Description:** A client for executing SQL queries using SQLAlchemy.
-See https://docs.sqlalchemy.org/ for connection configuration details.

-Performs cursory checks when `select_only` is set to True.
-Additionally ensure user is restricted to allowed permissions.

 | Property                                   | Pattern | Type    | Deprecated | Definition | Title/Description |
 | ------------------------------------------ | ------- | ------- | ---------- | ---------- | ----------------- |
 | - [implementation](#implementation )       | No      | const   | No         | -          | -                 |